They Turned Up Again

 What I never expected was having an official reason to go myself.

 So in late November he’d told me I must duck out of Uganda briefly and come back in on a renewed tourist visa.
-Hopefully a three month one.
+Hopefully another three month one.
+He suggested crossing into Kenya in early January to stay five or six days in Kisumu, right on Lake Victoria.
+But I’d no desire to visit Kenya alone.

-Two days later I remembered what Eden had shared with me a month earlier.
+Two days later I remembered what Eden had shared weeks earlier.
+I found myself thinking, what are the chances this opportunity isn’t from God?

 First, a totally unexpected opening for me to go.